 Responsible resource management

 For land to be a productive resource, it must be carefully managed.
-Working with local partner organizations, Oxfam assists communities with environmentally-friendly agriculture, forestry management, and irrigation projects and training, in some cases, on how to defend their lands from unwanted industry.
+Working with local partner organizations, we assist communities with environmentally-friendly agriculture, forestry management, and irrigation projects and training, in some cases, on how to defend their lands from unwanted industry.

 Protecting rights and the environment